 I have lived in Oconee County since I was 12 years old, and I am married to an Oconee native.
 We both graduated from Oconee County High School when Oconee County had only one elementary, one intermediate, and one high school!
 Perry and I have two wonderful daughters who graduated from NOHS, and yes, they tease us about being a house divided between Warrior blue and Titan red.
 Our oldest graduated from Berry College with degrees in elementary education and Spanish and is teaching at Yargo Elementary School in Barrow County, and our youngest recently completed her radiography degree at Athens Technical College and will soon begin her career with St. Mary's Health Care System.
 My greatest passion is spending time with my precious family in my roles as wife, mother, and granddaughter.
 I cherish my time with my 96 year old grandmother and learning from her wisdom.
 My love of learning and desire for teaching was inspired by my favorite teacher and mentor, who is honored in the Oconee County Teacher Hall of Fame, Mrs. Peggy Frantz.
 She encouraged me to believe in myself, have confidence, and become a lifelong learner.
 Because of her encouragement, I became a teacher, and I want to instill those same qualities in my students.
 An interesting fact I like for my students and their parents to know is that I do have an identical twin sister who also lives here in Oconee County.
-She is often mistaken for me, so if you think you encounter me in the community and find me unfriendly, it's really not me; it's my twin!
+She is often mistaken for me, so if you think you encounter me in the community acting as if I don't recognize you, it's really not me; it's my twin!